Introduction to Mushroom Foraging: Learn a Year's Worth of Wild Edible Mushrooms in One Day

 Want to learn to safely identify morels, black trumpets, chanterelles, and other delicious, edible mushrooms?
+Learn to identify the dozen most delicious mushrooms with professional forager and columnist Frank Hyman.
 A mushroom walk on any given day may only expose you to two or three edible mushroom—and that's if the weather cooperates.
 In this class you can learn to identify an entire year's worth—a dozen—of the best-tasting, easy to identify mushrooms (no poisonous look-alikes) presented in one indoor sitting.
 Class includes a slide show of professional photographs, display of tools and field guides, handout with resources, and plenty of Q&A time.

 About Frank Hyman

-Frank Hyman lives in Durham and writes the foraging column for Paleo magazine.
+Frank Hyman lives in Durham and writes the only foraging column for a national magazine, called Paleo.
 He's harvested a 33-pound mushroom and is licensed to sell wild mushrooms in three states.
-He sells mushrooms to chefs in downtown Durham and has taught chefs and organic farmers how to forage.
+Frank sells mushrooms to restaurants in downtown Durham and has taught chefs, arborists, and organic farmers how to forage.
 He learned his trade from professional foragers in seven states and six countries.
-He has a B.S. in horticulture and design from NC State University.
+Frank has a B.S. in horticulture and design from NC State University.

 - $30.00 for members; $40.00 for nonmembers.

 - Advance registration is required.
 Please register online using our registration e-store.
 Registration is limited to 24 people and is considered complete when payment is received.

 - Program cancellations can be made up to two weeks before the program's start date.
 A 15% cancellation fee applies.